- What is an online savings account?

 Pros and cons of online savings accounts

+- Higher interest rates and lower fees.
 One major perk to switching to an online savings account is taking advantage of higher interest rates and lower account fees.
 Many online savings accounts have no monthly fees and no hidden fees to worry about and offer a high APY on all balance tiers.

+- Top-of-the-line digital tools.
 Since online banks are in the digital business, their online tools and mobile apps tend to be more robust, intuitive, and faster than traditional banks.
 You can manage all of the features of your savings account from anywhere, round the clock.

+- No need to switch banks.
 Are you nervous about making the transition from your current bank to an online institution?
 Opening an online savings account is a great first step if you choose an online bank with no fees or deposit requirements.
 This allows you to test out your new account with no commitment to stay if you decide you prefer your current bank.

 The bottom line